Technetium (99mTc) arcitumomab

-Technetium (99mTc) arcitumomab is a drug used for the diagnostic imaging of colorectal cancers, marketed by Immunomedics.
-It consists of the Fab' fragment of a monoclonal antibody (arcitumomab, trade name CEA-Scan) and a radionuclide, technetium-99m.
+Technetium (99mTc) arcitumomab was a drug used for the diagnostic imaging of colorectal cancers, marketed by Immunomedics.
+It consisted of the Fab' fragment of a monoclonal antibody (arcitumomab, trade name CEA-Scan) and a radionuclide, technetium-99m.

+CEA-Scan was approved by the European Medicine Association (EMA) on October of 1996 for imaging in the case of metastases and/or recurrence in patients that were suffering from colon or rectum cancer.
+Under the same decision, it was also approved to be used in patients that were suspected to have colon or rectal carcinoma recurrence and/or metastasis in association with rising blood CEA-levels.

 Chemistry

 Technetium (99mTc) arcitumomab is an immunoconjugate.
 Arcitumomab is a Fab' fragment of IMMU-4, a murine IgG1 monoclonal antibody extracted from the ascites of mice.
 The enzyme pepsin cleaves the F(ab')2 fragment off the antibody.
 From this, the Fab' fragment is prepared by mild reduction.

 Before application, arcitumomab is reconstituted with a solution of the radioactive agent sodium pertechnetate (99mTc) from a technetium generator.

 Mechanism of action

 Arcitumomab recognizes carcinoembryonic antigen (CEA), an antigen over-expressed in 95% of colorectal cancers.
 Consequently, the antibody accumulates in such tumours together with the radioisotope, which emits photons.
 Via single photon emission computed tomography (SPECT), high-resolution images showing localisation, remission or progression, and metastases of the tumour can be obtained.